Game Preview: Condors at Canucks, 7 p.m.

 BACK ON TOP

-Drake Caggiula had an assist on Saturday to continue his solid run.
-Caggiula has been held off the scoresheet just twice in his last 13 games.
-He has 17 points (8g-9a) over that stretch.
+Caggiula's goal was his team-leading 19th, extending his lead in that department.
+He has been held off the scoresheet just twice in his last 14 games and has 18 points (9g-9a) over that stretch.

 PACIFIC OUTLOOK

 Seven teams will once again make the 2025 Calder Cup Playoffs from the Pacific Division.
-Currently, Bakersfield is two points back of seventh-place Tucson and four points behind sixth-place Abbotsford.
+Currently, Bakersfield is two points back of seventh-place Tucson and six points behind sixth-place Abbotsford.
 Bakersfield has two games in hand on each.
-The Roadrunners host the Ontario Reign tonight in the only other game in the AHL tonight.
+The Roadrunners host the Ontario Reign tonight.
 (Click here for the playoff primer)

 UP NEXT

-Bakersfield wraps the series tomorrow at 7 p.m.
-The team is home Friday, March 14 for $3 Beer & Country Night.
+The Condors are home Friday for $3 Beer & Country Night against Coachella Valley.
 The first 2,000 fans will receive a Condors Country Cowboy Hat and there will be performances from local country artist Corey Dain throughout the night.

 • Discuss this story on the American Hockey League message board...